giuliaago/insilicoFramework/README.md

 ## Download ecoPCR

-As told, this framework is based on the use of ecoPCR and ExTaxsI.

-ecoPCR is the OBITools program aimed at performing *in silico* PCR. <code>xxxxxxxxxxx</code>

-These softwares are required in order to install OBITools:
+ecoPCR is the program included in the OBITools package aimed at performing *in silico* PCR.
+Based on the pattern matching algorithm Agrep <a href="https://www.usenix.org/legacy/publications/library/proceedings/wu.pdf">[4]</a>, ecoPCR allows specifying the count of mismatches (up to a maximum of three) between the primer and the target sequence.
+Furthermore, this tool accepts multiple target sequences (i.e. the templates) which is crucial if you want to predict the amplification results of a metabarcoding study.

+To use ecoPCR you have to install the OBITools package.
+Please, ckeck if you have the following required software:
-1. Download Python 2.7 and Python 3 if you haven’t already at https://www.python.org/
+1. **Python 2.7**, that you can download at https://www.python.org/
-2. Download gcc at the GNU sites https://www.gnu.org/software/gcc/ and https://www.gnu.org/software/make/
+2. **gcc**, available at the GNU sites https://www.gnu.org/software/gcc/ and https://www.gnu.org/software/make/

 Follow the instructions below to install OBITools:
 1. Download <code>get-obitools.py</code> script available at https://pythonhosted.org/OBITools/_downloads/get-obitools.py